Weak porosity on metric measure spaces: Introduction and main results

 \section{Introduction and main results}

 The classes of Muckenhoupt $A_p$ weights play a central role in harmonic and geometric analysis, and in potential theory both in $\R^n$ and in metric measure spaces.
 Among other relevant properties, they characterize the weights $w$ for which the Hardy-Littlewood maximal function defines a bounded operator between the appropriate weighted $L^p$-spaces.
-Also, weighted $(1,p)$-Poincar\'{e} inequalities hold true when the corresponding weight belong to the $A_p$ class.
-For background about the theory of $A_p$ weights and other related issues in harmonic analysis and potential theory in Euclidean and in metric measure spaces, we refer, for instance, to the monographs \cite{BBbook,KLVbook,ST} by A. Bj\"orn, J. Bj\"orn, Kinnunen, Lerhb\"ack, Str\"omberg, Torchinsky, and V\"ah\"akangas.
+Also, provided the underlying measure supports a $(1,1)$-Poincar\'{e} inequality and the weight $w$ belongs to the $A_p$ class, then the corresponding $w$-weighted $(1,p)$-Poincar\'{e} inequality holds true; see e.g., \cite{B01}.
+Moreover, they are crucial in understanding the structure of the functions of bounded mean oscillation and the classes of quasiconformal mappings.
+For background about the theory of $A_p$ weights and related issues in harmonic analysis and potential theory in Euclidean and in metric measure spaces, we refer to the monographs by A. Bj\"orn and J. Bj\"orn \cite{BBbook}, Heinonen, Kilpel\"ainen, and Martio \cite{HKMbook}, Kinnunen, Lehrb\"ack, and V\"ah\"akangas \cite{KLVbook}, and Str\"omberg and Torchinsky \cite{ST}.